 Leading social media strategist Ted Rubin defines ROR as “the value that is accrued by a person or brand due to nurturing a relationship.
 ROI is simple $’s and cents.
 ROR is the value (both perceived and real) that will accrue over time through connection, trust, loyalty, recommendations and sharing.”

-To break through and reach your market in this social media age, the marketing focus needs to be on building relationships, and metrics need to expand beyond ROI.
+To really break through and reach your market in this social media age, the marketing focus needs to be on building relationships, and metrics need to expand beyond ROI.

 Metrics for Every Stage

-Let’s consider the metrics you might use to measure these benefits both at launch, and into the future when your community has matured.
+Let’s consider the metrics you might use to measure these benefits both at launch, and into the future once your community has matured.
 According to a study done by Demand Metric on online communities, most metrics fit into these 3 buckets:

 Basic: Traffic, posts, measures of activity